voschezang/coding-handbook/quotes.md

 - Being busy is not caused by a lack of time.
 - Procrastination is not a time management problem.
 - The past does not exist (in the present)
+- You can learn patience fast.
+- Not all those who wander are lost.